-Click the individual band members names to read their bios.
+Click on individual band member names to read their bios.

 The Chicago native is a well-established jazz musician, and has developed a unique and exciting style that features her electric violin as the lead instrument of the ensemble.
-She has drawn on various forms of jazz and Latin music, integrating her own interpretation of traditional Cuban Charanga, a predecessor of Salsa which often features the violin, utilzing the ever-potent fire of Afro-Cuban rhythms and incorporating the compelling harmonies of straight-ahead jazz.
-According to Don Heckman of the Los Angeles Times, Susie "creates a brand of music that is as physically moving as it is intellectually stimulating."
-Her all-star band, created in 1989, features George Balmaseda on lead vocals, Joe Rotondi on piano, Rene Camacho on bass, Kaspar Abo on lead vocals and Jimmy Branly on timbales, among her other great musicians.
+She has drawn on various forms of jazz and Latin music, integrating her own interpretation of traditional Cuban Charanga, a predecessor of Salsa which often features the violin, utilizing the ever-potent fire of Afro-Cuban rhythms and incorporating the compelling harmonies of straight-ahead jazz.
+According to Don Heckman of the Los Angeles Times, Susie “creates a brand of music that is as physically moving as it is intellectually stimulating.”
+Besides Susie, her all-star band features Daniel Castillo on lead vocals in Spanish, Kaspar Abbo on lead vocals in English and on guitar, the one-and-only Joe Rotondi on piano, John Belzaguy on bass, and Tony Shogren on timbales.

 According to Oscar Abadia, KLVE-FM, radio K-Love in Los Angeles, “Susie Hansen is the greatest Salsa violinist in America.”
 She has been featured as a soloist with Orquesta Los Van Van, Cuba’s premier dance orchestra, both in Los Angeles and in Havana, Cuba, and with Orquesta Aragon, the world’s most acclaimed Cuban Charanga ensemble.